Who Was Who? | Project R&R

 Linda Brent, PhD

-• Former President and Director of Chimp Haven
+• Founder and Former President/Director of Chimp Haven

 • Former Director of Chimpanzee Enrichment at the Southwest Foundation for Biomedical Research